 - The spot labeled “cart ruts” will be shown in detail, and this spot is located on the large “Camino”(road) on the Minas del Oro map.

-- The “Placeras del Oro” (gold placers) were suspected to be in First Water Canyon, and will be shown in detail.
+- The “Placeras del Oro” (gold placers) were suspected to be in First Water Creek, and will be shown in detail.

-- The “Minas” on the map were suspected to be the pits that were proven seismically and geologically.
+- The “Minas” on the map were suspected to be the pits that were proven seismically and geologically and are shown as “Mines” in the google earth photo.
 The arrastras in First Water Canyon were about one mile away.

 - This is the “Picacho” shown on the map, and is just northeast of the “Minas” shown on the Minas del Oro map.
 Some call this Gonzales rock.